Ibarca/ABC_Revenue_Analysis_Report/README.md

 <img width="502" height="400" alt="Screenshot 2026-01-05 at 14 19 35" src="https://github.com/user-attachments/assets/007fccfc-3322-47de-9ab5-a8113a9a0a99" />
 <img width="450" height="94" alt="Screenshot 2026-01-05 at 14 28 30" src="https://github.com/user-attachments/assets/a3005060-33fd-4708-b8a7-0f14f735d91b" />

 ---

-## Results & Key Findings

-[The ABC analysis](https://docs.google.com/spreadsheets/d/1dP4wzOw9nYpfIo4zUBvQJmEtER1iKRP6GJyMMoqcCr0/edit?gid=1324343453#gid=13243434) highlights a strong revenue concentration across a limited number of SKUs, confirming the relevance of prioritization in inventory planning and projection.

-Key findings

-The portfolio generates a total revenue of approximately 29.2M € over the analyzed period.

-- Class A SKUs make up just 17.5% of the assortment (7 SKUs) while generating 40% of total revenue (~€11.7M).
-These high-impact items are critical for service-level protection and inventory availability.
-As a top priority, product listing quality should be reviewed and, where needed, enhanced through improved visuals and content optimization.
-- Class B SKUs represent 27.5% of the assortment (11 SKUs) and contribute a further 40% of revenue (~€11.7M).
-These products require balanced replenishment strategies and close performance monitoring.
-In addition, reviewing and improving listing quality may help unlock further sales potential, as B-class SKUs often represent future top sellers.
-- Class C SKUs make up the majority of the assortment (55% or 22 SKUs) while contributing only 20% of revenue (~5.9M €), indicating long-tail behavior and higher overstock risk.
-- The analysis shows that all top-selling items, particularly the top five SKUs, are mature products, from 2020 or older.
-This indicates a need to expand the assortment with new product introductions.
-It is essential to engage with suppliers to review their latest catalogs, discuss current market trends and best sellers, and identify potential gaps in the existing assortment.
-This initiative should be treated as a high-priority project, as continued reliance on mature A-class products carries the risk of market saturation over time.
-- There are no major profitability issues across the assortment overall.
-However, the top-selling SKU (SKU 3) shows a below-average CM3 of 12%, driven by a relatively low CM1 of 31%.
-Given its high sales volume, this SKU represents a strong opportunity for supplier price renegotiation to improve overall margin performance.
-- The top-selling SKUs (1 and 13) are currently out of stock, resulting in significant lost revenue given their high sales importance.
-A root cause analysis is required to understand how this situation occurred.
-In parallel, upcoming inbound orders should be reviewed and, where possible, expedited to minimize further revenue impact.
-The same happens with the mid seller sku 6.
-No correlation between suppliers or categories has been found.
-- The top-selling SKU 33 shows a strong CM3 margin of 42%, indicating that purchasing prices were effectively negotiated in the past.
-This healthy margin provides sufficient budget flexibility to increase marketing investment and further scale sales.
-- The low-selling SKUs 11, 35, and 30 exhibit CM3 margins above 40%.
-However, increasing marketing spend may be ineffective if these products serve niche demand.
-A competitive benchmarking analysis should be conducted to assess potential overpricing.
-If confirmed, selectively reducing prices toward market levels could help stimulate demand while preserving healthy margins.

-As demonstrated, this report already provides sufficient insight to identify which initiatives should be pursued and in what order of priority at a glance.
-While certain areas such as replenishment and detailed inventory management require more granular data or dedicated dashboards, this report serves as a strong starting point.
-This is precisely what makes it effective, particularly in organizations where data literacy or data accessibility remains a challenge.

----